ecadlabs/taquito/integration-tests/README.md

 ## How to use a faucet instead of the keygen api

-By default the itegration tests will use an ephemeral key handled by the Keygen API.
-To use a faucet instead you can use the cli option <testnet>-faucet>, like this:
+By default the integration tests will use an ephemeral key handled by the Keygen API.
+To use a faucet instead you can use the cli option <testnet>-faucet, like this:

 ```
 npm run test:hangzhounet-faucet "manager-wallet-scenario.spec.ts"